 Later on, we will fix \(\eta_0 \ll \Delta_*\) to be a very small number.
 This is the threshold distance that two standard pairs need to have to be meaningfully considered coupled.
 The precise value of \(\eta_0\) is given by Lemma \ref{lem:one-step-loss-mass} and depends only on the billiard and the initial regularity of standard families.
-In practice, we want \(\eta_0\) to be small enough that not all the mass gets decoupled in a few iterations.
-In the following Lemma we argue that it is actually possible to couple two standard families.
+In practice, we want \(\eta_0\) to be small enough so that not all the mass gets decoupled in a few iterations.
+In the following Lemma, which is the most important of this section, we argue that it is actually possible to couple some of the surviving mass of two standard families.

 \begin{lemma} For any \(\eta_0>0\) there exists \(N>0\) such that the following is true.
 For any \(n\ge N\), there exist \(t_0 >0\), \(p_c, p_{\iota,u} \in (0,1)\), \(p_c + p_{\iota,u} \le 1\) with the following property.
 For any two regular standard families \(\cG_{\iota}\) there exist two \(\eta_0\)-coupled regular standard pairs \(\ell_{\iota,c}\) and two regular standard families \(\cG_{\iota,u}\) such that, for any \(\phi \in \cC^0(\cM)\) and \(t \in [0,t_0]\),